GoogleCloudPlatform/gcsfuse/docs/mounting.md

     my-bucket /mount/point gcsfuse rw,noauto,user,key_file=/path/to/key.json

 When you create a Compute Engine VM, its service account can also be used to authenticate access to Cloud Storage FUSE.
-When Cloud Storage FUSE is run from such a VM, it automatically has access to buckets owned by the same project as the VM.
+When Cloud Storage FUSE is run from such a VM, it has access to buckets owned by the same project as the VM.\
+**Note:** GCE `access scope` controls what Google Cloud APIs the service account on your GCE VM instance can access.
+The default access scope allows read-only access to Storage.
+To use this service account with write access, change access scope to `Allow full access to all Cloud APIs` while creating the Compute Engine VM.

 # Basic syntax for mounting